Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 Reflex™ Linked Brembo® Brakes With ABS

 Other features include voice recognition and text-to-speech capabilities, an SD card slot for storing music, a flash drive, and an MP3-via-USB connection for playing music from your phone or USB device.
 Additionally, road glide is equipped with the Reflex Defensive Rider System (RDRS) to improve riding traction and safety.
-This system includes anti-lock brakes, electronic linked braking, and other safety features to ensure a safe ride.
+This system includes anti-lock brakes, electronic-linked braking, and other safety features to ensure a safe ride.

 Boom!™ Box 4.3 Infotainment System